luxfhe/docs/fhenix/versioned_docs/version-Helium/devdocs/Writing Smart Contracts/User-Inputs.md

 ## Overview

-Fhenix’s Fully Homomorphic Encryption (FHE) smart contracts handle encrypted data input differently from standard Solidity smart contracts.
+luxfhe’s Fully Homomorphic Encryption (FHE) smart contracts handle encrypted data input differently from standard Solidity smart contracts.

-First, Fhenix has different data types: boolean, integer and user input.
+First, luxfhe has different data types: boolean, integer and user input.
 Second, `inEuint` and `inEbool` are used for handling input data, whereas `euint` and `ebool` are used for already processed data within the contract.
 Third, conversion is required from `inEuint` to `euint` to ensure that only correctly formatted encrypted user input is processed.
 This is done using a helper function: `FHE.asEuintxx`.
 Finally, follow best practices.
 Try to minimize storing large quantities of encrypted data on-chain & optimize computation to lower gas costs; process data as needed.
 Also, use structured types, and avoid using raw bytes to handle encrypted data input.